-The Group applied for the first time certain pronouncements, which are effective for annual periods beginning on or after January 1, 2016.
-Adoption of these pronouncements did not have a significant impact on the Group's financial position or performance unless otherwise indicated.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Group has adopted the following new accounting pronouncements starting January 1, 2017.
+Adoption of these pronouncements did not have any significant impact on the Group's financial position or performance.